Destinations

 Mt.
 Nagi towers over the residential areas.
 You can catch a great view of it from the Nagi MOCA (Museum of Contemporary Art).
 It is a modern museum featuring abstract exhibitions dedicated to the sun, moon, and earth.
 Visit the sun tunnel to take the perfect Instagram shot.

 On the mountain, there are a few courses to choose from.
 See here for trail maps.
-The best time to visit is in autumn when the foliage is in full.
+The best time to visit is in Autumn when the foliage is in full.
 From the peak, you can see the Seto Inland Sea in the South.

 See the stars at world-class observatories